English for Speakers of Other Languages: Policy and Citizenship in Practice

 Welcome: James Simpson on the policy background for ESOL

 Introduction: Melanie Cooke (King’s College London) & Rob Peutrell (Nottingham College) argue that meaningful citizenship education in adult ESOL is possible if it brings social and political content centre-stage alongside pedagogy which develops the capabilities for active, grassroots, participatory citizenship.

-Presentations: An interactive session addresses the politically charged issue of citizenship and English language learning among adult migrants in the UK, linking language pedagogy and citizenship theory with the practical concerns of ESOL teachers and students.
-Presenters – many of them Leeds-based – describe and discuss a range of community and college-based settings and the needs and circumstances of different groups of ESOL students, including refugees, migrant mothers, job seekers and students with mental health needs.
+Presentations addressing the politically charged issue of citizenship and English language learning among adult migrants in the UK, linking language pedagogy and citizenship theory with the practical concerns of ESOL teachers and students.
+Presenters describe and discuss a range of community and college-based settings and the needs and circumstances of different groups of ESOL students, including refugees, migrant mothers, job seekers and students with mental health needs.
 They draw attention to the crucial role of ESOL teachers as ‘brokers of citizenship’ mediating between national policy and the experiences and needs of adult migrant students.
-Presentations from among:

-- John Callaghan, Tesfalem Yemane, Mike Baynham (Steps to Settlement for Refugees: a Case Study);
+- John Callaghan, Tesfalem Yemane (Steps to Settlement for Refugees: a Case Study);

 - Michael Hepworth (Argumentation, Citizenship and the Adult ESOL Classroom);